bitemyapp/learnhaskell/README.md

 http://www.seas.upenn.edu/~cis194/lectures.html Brent Yorgey's course is the best I've found so far and replaces both Yann Esposito's HF&H and the NICTA course.
 This course is particularly valuable as it will not only equip you to write Haskell but also help you understand parser combinators.

+The only reason you shouldn't start with cis194 is if you are not a programmer or are an inexperienced one.
+If that's the case, start with http://learnyouahaskell.com/ and transition to cis194.

+Learn You A Haskell and http://book.realworldhaskell.org/ are recommended primarily as supplemental references for completing the cis194 course if you are not new to programming.
+RWH has some additional material that LYAH does not that is useful to people using Haskell in production as well.

 ---

 ## Understanding basic Haskell error messages